ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 ![Samtools alignment metric](../../images/quality-of-mapped-reads/samtools_stats_2.png "Samtools alignment metric")

-# Quality control using Ribo-seQC
+# Quality control using Ribo-SeqC

-> ### {% icon hands_on %} Hands-on: Check triplet nucleotide periodicity using Ribo-seQC
+> ### {% icon hands_on %} Hands-on: Check triplet nucleotide periodicity using Ribo-SeqC
 >
-> - Because Ribo-seQC needs twobit format of fasta, we should transfer fasta file to twobit file with faToTwoBit.
+> - Because Ribo-SeqC needs twobit format of fasta, we should transfer fasta file to twobit file with faToTwoBit.
 >
 > > ### {% icon hands_on %} Hands-on: Transfer .fasta to .2bit
 > >